VikParuchuri/marker/README.md

 Run `convert_single.py`, like this:

 ```
-python convert_single.py /path/to/file.pdf /path/to/output.md --workers 4 --max_pages 10
+python convert_single.py /path/to/file.pdf /path/to/output.md --parallel_factor 2 --max_pages 10
 ```

-- `--workers` is the number of parallel CPU processes to run for OCR.
-This is set to 1 by default, but you can increase it to speed up processing.
+- `--parallel_factor` is how much to increase batch size and parallel OCR workers by.
+Higher numbers will take more VRAM and CPU, but process faster.
+Set to 1 by default.
 - `--max_pages` is the maximum number of pages to process.
 Omit this to convert the entire document.

-Make sure the `DEFAULT_LANG` setting is set correctly for this.
+Make sure the `DEFAULT_LANG` setting is set appropriately for your document.

 ## Convert multiple files